cloudsoft/brooklyn-terraform/README.md

 In this situation manual intervention is required, and there are two possible actions:

 - Invoking the `apply` effector of the Terraform Configuration entity resets the resources to their initial configuration (e.g. the missing resource is re-created with the details from the configuration)
-- Manually edit the terraform configuration file(s) to remove the configuration for the destroyed resource and then invoke the `apply` effector
+- Manually edit the Terraform configuration file(s) to remove the configuration for the destroyed resource and then invoke the `apply` effector

-In about 30 seconds, at the next Apache Brooklyn inspection, if the `apply` effector executed correctly, all entities are shown as `RUNNING` and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
+In about 15-30 seconds, at the next AMP inspection, if the `apply` effector executed correctly, all entities are shown as `RUNNING` and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
 Your infrastructure matches the configuration., tf.plan.status=SYNC}`.
 If the choice was to re-create the destroyed resource, an entity matching the new resource appears under the  Terraform Configuration entity, otherwise the entity without a matching resource is removed.

 #### Resource State is Not as Expected

 This is a special situation when a resource is changed outside terraform, but the characteristic that changed is not something that Terraform manages.
 For example, let's consider a Terraform configuration declaring an AWS instance to be created.
 The plan is executed and the resource is created.
 What happens if the AWS instance is stopped?

 This resource state change is reported as an `update drift` by Terraform.
 Based on the information provided by the `tf.plan` sensor the affected entity are shown as being `ON_FIRE`.